 Using FCRR’s Student Center Activities with the B.E.S.T.
 Standards

-In 2021, a team of researchers and teachers at FCRR aligned the Student Center Activities with Florida’s B.E.S.T Standards: English Language Arts.
+A team of researchers and teachers at FCRR aligned the Student Center Activities with Florida’s B.E.S.T Standards: English Language Arts.
 The activities are designed for students to practice, demonstrate, and extend their learning of what has already been taught, sometimes with teacher assistance and sometimes independently.
 Students can complete the activities in small groups, pairs, or individually.
 Use the filters above to find activities by grade, standard, and area of reading instruction.